 Don’t forget there will be extra expenses and effort involved in owning a second home.
 Consider the cost of maintenance, taxes, association fees, lawn care, garbage collection, and other fees which may arise.
 If it’s a seasonal residence, you’ll have to spend time opening and closing it down for the season, or pay someone else to do it.
 So when you’re picturing yourself relaxing and enjoying the views in a new home, be realistic about the additional work involved.

 Once you’ve decided to take the plunge and purchase a vacation home, you’ll need to take a good look at your income, debt, credit score, and down payment amount if you plan on taking out a mortgage.
 These are the aspects lenders will scrutinize, so know what to expect in advance.

 Know Your DTI

 After the crash of the housing bubble, lenders have become more cautious about loan practices, particularly with loans for a vacation property or secondary residence.
-The New York Times recently reported that most lenders require a higher down payment for a second home, in amounts of 25 to 35 percent on loans up to $1.5 million.
+Most lenders require a higher down payment for a second home, in amounts of 25 to 35 percent on loans up to $1.5 million.
 On larger loans, 35 to 60 percent of the home’s selling price may be required as a down payment.
 Be prepared to be asked to turn over a significant down payment.
 Evaluate how much you can save for the down payment to determine the affordable price range of the second property.

 You may be able to use the equity in your home toward your down payment through a home equity line of credit, but this will increase your DTI.
 Refinancing to cash out the equity is also an option to raise funds, but doing so may also affect your DTI.
 There are also long term issues to consider when removing the equity from your home, particularly if it is located in an area where home prices are in decline.